hybrid MEDICAL Assistant program (CCMA)

 - Must be able to pass a background check

 -30 days proof of income when requesting an in-house payment plan for tuition

 18 weeks course/3 days a week

-Classroom days/time: Online via ZOOM Mondays & Wednesdays 6-10 p.m.
+Classroom days/time: Online via ZOOM Tuesdays & Wednesdays 6-9 p.m.

 Location: web-based online & on campus

 The MA program is comprehensive and emphasizes a “hands-on” method.
 Each student will perform many skills in class such as venipuncture, EKGs, injections, vital signs, etc. These skills may be performed on other class members.
 Our instructors will guide you as you learn a variety of techniques and skills.
 The course includes 18-weeks of web-based online learning via ZOOM lectures and discussions with practical instruction in the lab every Friday.
-Each student must successfully pass the coursework portion of the class with a final grade of “C” or better and satisfy all financial obligations to OPTC before being awarded a Medical Assistant Certificate.
+Each student must pass the final written and skills exams of the class with a final grade of “B” (80%) or better and satisfy all financial obligations to OPTC before being awarded a Medical Assistant Certificate.
 Those who successfully complete this program will then be scheduled to sit for the NHA CCMA Certification Exam.
 The exam fee is included in the tuition cost.
 Once completed, individuals will then be qualified to work as an entry-level MA in a health care setting.

 Tuition & Fees Tuition & Fees:

 MA program's tuition cost is $4,500.
 A $100 enrollment fee is due at the time of application approval.